Ghugot/servicesio/README.md

 }
 ```

-I assume to have 2 users : author and visitor.

-I assume to have 3 entries for messages : message1, message2, message3.
+I assume to have 2 users : _author_ and _visitor_ and 3 entries for messages : message1, message2, message3.

-And the controllers :
+Here are the controllers (without their return calls) :

 ``` php
 class AllController extends Controller